flutter/website/src/content/ui/assets/asset-transformation.md

 );
 ```

-## Asset tranformer features
+### Passing arguments to asset transformers

-You can specify a string of arguments to passed to an asset transformer, just like
+You can specify a string of arguments to passed to an asset transformer, just
-a command-line program:
+like a command-line program:

 ```yaml
 flutter: